Using a Valuation for a Shareholder Buyout

 Approaches will often include the asset approach, which involves determining a value indication using the value of the business’s assets less the liabilities.
 Since the net asset value does not include the company’s intangible value, the asset value will often “set the floor” for any valuation.

-The income approach involves ascertaining the value of the future economic benefit stream of the company in today’s dollars.
-The anticipated benefits are usually based either on historical income statements, adjusted to reflect the ongoing earnings of the business or forecasted income statements.
+The income approach involves ascertaining the value of the company’s future economic benefit stream in today’s dollars.
+The anticipated benefits are usually based either on historical income statements, adjusted to reflect the business’s ongoing earnings or forecasted income statements.

-Of critical importance is making normalizing adjustments.
-As small businesses’ financial statements are often managed for a tax purpose, normalizing adjustments are often required to indicate the actual economic benefit of ownership.
+Making normalizing adjustments is critical.
+As small businesses’ financial statements are often managed for tax purposes, normalizing adjustments are often required to indicate the actual economic benefit of ownership.
 (That being said, minority owners may not always be entitled to such adjustments based on their lack of control.
 This is a critical point to understand when Defining the Engagement.)

 Using the Market Approach, the appraiser will use actual market transactions involving either sale of entire businesses or minority interests.
 This can provide objective, empirical data for developing value measures that apply to the valuation.
 This empirical data is critical in valuations for shareholder buyouts because it supports values derived under the income approach.